w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 Ethereum favors a _rollup-centric_ approach for scaling transaction throughput.
-[**Danksharding**](https://ethereum.org/en/roadmap/danksharding/) is how Ethereum plans to better accommodate and facilitate rollup activity by providing better utilities, such as data availability, for rollups to record state to Ethereum.
+[**Danksharding**](https://ethereum.org/en/roadmap/danksharding/) is how Ethereum plans to better accommodate and facilitate rollup activity by providing better utilities, such as data availability via [Proto-Danksharding](https://ethereum.org/roadmap/danksharding),for rollups to record state to Ethereum.

 Danksharding will allow for much more space to be utilized per block on Ethereum, where blobs of data will be verifiable for an amount of time before being pruned from the network.
 This approach